MartinJohannesNilsen/MartinJohannesNilsen/README.md

 ### 🔭 At the moment

-Submitted my master's thesis in June 2023, after five years of studying Computer Science at NTNU Trondheim.
-Currently working as a Software Engineer at Kongsberg Discovery.
+I submitted my master's thesis in June 2023, following five years of studying Computer Engineering and Computer Science at NTNU Trondheim.
+I am currently employed as a Software Engineer at Kongsberg Discovery.

 ### 🌐 Social network